Greek Cuisine: 34 Traditional Greek Foods To Try

 As one of the most popular traditional Greek dishes, Moussaka is not only available at most tavernas and restaurants in Greece, it also appears on Greek food menus around the world.
 It’s so famous, it doesn’t even have a translation!

-Keeping up with the times, versions of vegetarian Moussaka are becoming increasingly popular, especially in Greece’s larger cities like Athens and Thessaloniki.
+Today, modern Greek cuisine is keeping up with the times by introducing various versions of vegetarian Moussaka.
+These are becoming increasingly popular, especially in Greece’s larger cities like Athens and Thessaloniki.

 Moussaka, a National dish of Greece and the most famous Greek food